NeurodataWithoutBorders/nwbinspector/docs/best_practices/nwbfile_metadata.rst

 The ``sex`` of the :ref:`nwb-schema:sec-Subject` should be specified as a single upper-case character among the following four possibilities: "M" (male), "F" (female), "U" (unknown), or "O" (other, for asexual species).

-C. elegens are an exception to this rule.
-For C. elegens, the sex should either be "XO" (male) or "XX" (hermaphrodite).
+C. elegans are an exception to this rule.
+For C. elegans, the sex should either be "XO" (male) or "XX" (hermaphrodite).

 Check function: :py:meth:`~nwbinspector.checks.nwbfile_metadata.check_subject_sex`